It’s never too early to be ready to watch for changes affecting your benefits package for 2020.

 4. ACA compliance.
 While the ACA is being challenged in court, employers need to monitor developments but still remain compliant.

 For 2020, firms with 50 or more full-time employees will again be required to abide by the Employer Shared Responsibility Provisions rule (known as the Employer Mandate) and offer coverage to 95% of their full-timers or be subject to an IRS penalty.

 If you receive an IRS penalty notification letter, you’ll have 30 days to respond.
 That’s why employers should evaluate the adequacy of their health benefits records now in order to be able to respond in a timely manner.

 Employers also need to be aware of the ACA’s so-called Cadillac tax on high-cost health plans.
-Its effective date was scheduled for 2022, but recently the House voted to repeal the tax altogether.
+Its effective date was scheduled for 2022, but the House recently voted to repeal the tax altogether.

 5. HIPAA security issues.
-As you prepare your benefits package for 2020, you will probably want to talk to their providers about whether recent security breaches to data protected by HIPAA warrants beefing up security and risk-management measures.
+As you prepare your benefits package for 2020, you will probably want to talk to providers about whether recent security breaches to data protected by HIPAA warrants beefing up security and risk-management measures.
 Also, state laws may have implications for health and wellness programs.